kenzli/country-trivia-site/README.md

 # country-trivia-site
-A site for country trivia
+ A site for a country trivia game